U.S. judge cancels Apple-Google phone patent trial

-A federal judge canceled a scheduled June 11 trial between Apple Inc (AAPL.O) and Google Inc's (GOOG.O) Motorola Mobility unit over patents related to mobile phones and tablet computers, and expects to dismiss both sides' cases because neither can prove damages.
+A federal judge canceled a scheduled June 11 trial between Apple Inc and Google Inc's Motorola Mobility unit over patents related to mobile phones and tablet computers, and expects to dismiss the case because neither can prove damages.

 He said neither Apple nor Motorola Mobility had enough admissible evidence of damages to withstand dismissal.